cschreib/cobalt/doc/manual/library/packet_system.md

 This way, the function will be called at most once, and then it will be removed from the packet watching system automatically.

-Messages are the simplest form of communication that is exposed through the _cobalt_ interface: one actor sending some information to another.
+This is the simplest form of communication that is exposed through the _cobalt_ interface: one actor sending some information to another.
 Packets sent this way are called _messages_.
 When an actor sends a message to another, it does not care whether the other actor has properly received it or not, nor does it expect any answer: the packet just carries an information, and it's totally up to the receiver to decide what to do with it.

 Therefore, it is possible for the receiver to register multiple functions to call when receiving a given message.
 They will just be called sequentially.